 With his research in the first area, which is based on the approach of the so-called Cambridge School of Historians around Q. Skinner, he wanted to build a bridge between integration studies and political theory.
 Pollak's second research focus deals with the protracted development of a European energy policy, which comprises the establishment of a single market for energy, as well as questions of energy foreign policy.
 Having taught at Webster Vienna Private University since 2002, Pollak joined the university as Senior Research Professor in September 2009, and became Director in 2017.

 - MSc. in Political Theory, London School of Economics, 1997

 - Postgraduate Studies, Austrian Institute for Advanced Studies, 1994

 Monographs and edited volumes

-- Creating Political Presence: The New Politics of Democratic Representation, University of Chicago Press, forthcoming in 2018 (jointly with D. Castiglione).
+Creating Political Presence: The New Politics of Democratic Representation, University of Chicago Press, 2019 (jointly with D. Castiglione).

 Energy Policy of the European Union (The European Union Series), Palgrave Macmillan, 2016 (jointly with M. Kreutler and S. Schubert).

 20 Jahre EU Mitgliedschaft Österreich,WUV/UTB 2015 (jointly with H. Neisser, A. Maurer).

 Das Politische System der EU, Wien: WUV/UTB 2012 (jointly with P. Slominski).